On the coverage of electroweak-inos within the pMSSM with SModelS -- a comparison with the ATLAS pMSSM study: Results

 A priori it is possible that a point is excluded by both EWKino and gluino searches.
 The question then is which type of search is more sensitive, and in particular whether gluino searches generally ``win'' over EWKino ones.
 An answer to this question can be obtained by comparing the turquoise histogram in Fig.~\ref{fig:histoexcompa} to the black line, which shows the exclusion when considering only EWKino searches.
 The difference indicates the number of points for which the exclusion by the most sensitive analysis switches from an EWKino to a gluino search.
 Indeed the difference is very small; it concerns only 30 points, about half of which are in the compressed region with $\mch{1}\lesssim 200$~GeV.
 All in all, we can conclude that there is little overlap in sensitivity between EWKino and gluino searches in \smodels.\footnote{This may be different in full analysis recasts which, in the presence of a mix of gluino (cascade) decays, may pick up more of the gluino signal than possible with simplified-model results.}

 An overview of which analyses appear as the most sensitive ones for how many points, and how many points they exclude, is given in Table~\ref{tab:id_analysis_best}.
 More concretely, the table lists all analyses from the \smodels database that appear as the `most sensitive' one for at least one point of the EWKino dataset.
 Also given are the number of points tested and the number of points excluded by these analyses.
 The most sensitive analyses to the gluino signal in \smodels are CMS-SUS-19-006~\cite{CMS:2019zmd} and CMS-SUS-19-010 \cite{CMS:2021beq}.
 They are the most sensitive analyses for 1864 points, of which 546 are excluded.\footnote{There is no equivalent ATLAS search in the \smodels database.} This can be compared to, for example, the ATLAS and CMS hadronic (0 lepton) EWKino searches, ATLAS-SUSY-2018-41~\cite{ATLAS:2021yqv} and CMS-SUS-21-002~\cite{CMS:2022sfi}, which are the most sensitive analyses for 2247 points, of which they exclude 455.
 The leptonic EWKino analyses appear as most sensitive for 2593 points, excluding 254.
+It is also worth noting that, for the long-lived charginos in the EWKino dataset, the 36~\fbi disappearing track analysis from ATLAS is often more sensitive than its CMS counterpart for 101~\fbi.
+Concretely, ATLAS-SUSY-2016-06 is the most sensitive analysis for 871 points, excluding 274 points, while CMS-EXO-19-010 is the most sensitive analysis for 241 points, excluding 191.
+This is why the inclusion of this CMS analysis does not significantly improve the coverage in the compressed region.